Homemade Chocolate Cake with a Story

 My friend Suzanne served in the Peace Corps for two years in Kenya in the late Eighties.
-The Peace Corps at that time published a recipe book for their volunteers that provided a chocolate cake recipe that was special in that one could mix it in one pot, use vegetable oil, which was more readily available than butter, and cook in the same pot over a charcoal brazier.
+The Peace Corps at that time published a recipe book for their volunteers that provided a recipe for how to make chocolate cake.
+It was special in that one could mix it in one pot, use vegetable oil, which was more readily available than butter, and cook in the same pot over a charcoal brazier.

-Once Suzanne returned to the States, she then spent months of trial and error, and several burnt cakes, to adjust the recipe for oven cooking (and layering and frosting).
+Once Suzanne returned to the States, she then spent months of trial and error, and several burnt chocolate cakes, to adjust the recipe for the best chocolate cake (oven-cooked with layering and frosting).
 It is now her family’s favorite cake, which they dub “Kenya Cake”.
 A rich, easy to make chocolate cake, with a great history.
 Thanks so much Suzanne!

 Suzanne’s Chocolate Cake RecipePrint